 Shop vintage clothing stores both locally and online.
 You’ll find that many fashion trends run in cycles and pick up items that were so well-made 20 years ago that they still look great over the next several decades.
 Vintage apparel also inspires thinking outside the box when it comes to accessorizing, helping you create a whole new look you can call your own.

 Learn how to repair clothes on your own, or find a local seamstress or tailor to help you.
-Replacing buttons and zippers and repairing split seams and hems means no expenditures for new items and less impact on the environment by manufacturing plants.
+Replacing buttons and zippers, and repairing split seams and hems, means no expenditures on new items, and less impact on the environment by manufacturing plants.

 Save Money by Renting